keycloak/keycloak/docs/emailVerified-with-ldap.md

 ipa user-mod --addattr emailVerified=FALSE
 ```

-Note : If the existing users are not updated, they wont be displayed in keycloak after `emailVerification` is added to `User Object Classes` value of LDAP user federation setting.
+Note : If the existing users are not updated, they won't be displayed in keycloak after `emailVerification` is added to `User Object Classes` value of LDAP user federation setting.